ctec121-master/Module-8-ProgAsgnmt-11-Classes/Prob-1/Prob-1.md

-# Module 8 - Programming Assignment 11 Problem 1
+# Module 8 - Programming Assignment Problem 1

 ## Create a Car Class

 Create a class named Car.

+Insert class documentation that describes this class - see Canvas page: "Multiple Files and Module Documentation"

 When the class is instantiated three instance variables are defined: